-- Unlimited Data with No Hard Data Limits*All plans have unlimited data with no hard data limits.
+- No Hard Data Limits*All plans have no hard data limits.
 You’ll never be cut off or charged more money if you go over the amount of data in your plan!

 - Fast Speeds For Rural AmericaEvery HughesNet plan comes with 25 Mbps* download speeds and 3 Mbps upload speeds.